AleDeP10/TodoList/backend-csharp/README.md

 ### ⚙️ Configuration

-The API uses the following environment configuration:
+The file `appsettings.Development.json` containing the database configuration is not included in the repository.

+To run the backend successfully, you need to create this file with the following structure:

 ```
 {